Anamponsah/Phrontlyne-Task-MINI-CLAIMS-REGISTER-/README.md

 - `PORT` — defaults to `3000`.
 - `DATABASE_PATH` — defaults to `data/claims.sqlite`; set this to point at a
   writable path on whatever host you deploy to.

+## data base files
+the file only exists after you've run the app at least once (npm run dev), since that's what creates and seeds it.

 ## Deploying